jumppad-labs/jumppad/README.md

 ![](./shipyard_horizontal.png)

 Shipyard is a tool for building modern cloud native development environments.
-Using the Shipyard configuration language you can create Docker containers, Nomad/Kubernetes clusters and more.
-Shipyard understands terraform
+Using the Shipyard configuration language you can create OCI containers, Nomad/Kubernetes clusters and more.

 ## Community
 Join our community on Discord: [https://discord.gg/ZuEFPJU69D](https://discord.gg/ZuEFPJU69D)